 A CEO rehab facility with an outpatient program allows its patients to go to meetings and conferences that are vital to their companies and careers.
 Such facilities are also able to provide the intensive therapy and tools an executive needs to beat alcohol and drug addiction so he can get back on track and lead a happy, successful, and productive life.
 Both types of executive rehab programs can benefit clients who need to put some distance between themselves and the stress of the workplace and the temptations that may exist in their normal life.
 Inpatient programs would be more helpful for persons with severe addictions.
 As these centers are always private, the likelihood of media attention is minimal.
 Doctors and therapists at executive inpatient rehab centers will never share anything released by the client unless specifically authorized to do so.

 Executive Drug Rehab: Treatment Duration

-28- or 30-day rehab programs can help a struggling addict get clean without making a long-term commitment.
+28- or 30-day rehab programs can help a person struggling with addiction get clean without making a long-term commitment.
 Residential treatment centers have rehabilitation that most frequently lasts from one month to a month and a half.
 60-day and 90-day treatment programs are also an option.
 The duration depends on the type and severity of the addiction and the history of the addiction, which includes its duration.
 Comorbid conditions can also factor into treatment.
 The programs include talk therapy and individual counseling.
 There is a variety of programs, on which the duration also depends: non-12-step and non-spiritual, 12-step and spiritual, faith- or religion-based, holistic therapy, and sober living homes.
-Sober living homes are group homes for recovering addicts, who have to follow certain rules and make contributions to the home apart from staying sober in it.
-This type of environment can bring about and sustain sobriety and help drug or alcohol addicts adjust to sobriety.
+Sober living homes are group homes for people with substance use disorder on recovery, who have to follow certain rules and make contributions to the home apart from staying sober in it.
+This type of environment can bring about and sustain sobriety and help drug or alcohol abusers adjust to sobriety.